 TEMPERATURES AND THICKNESS

 Using the right type of wax is crucial to maximizing your performance on the waves.
-The main difference between types of waxes is their consistency, and the consistency determines the temperature range the wax has the best characteristics.
+The main difference between types of waxes is their consistency, and the texture determines the temperature range the wax has the best characteristics.
 In cold water you need a soft wax, that would not get hard – and on tropical waters, you need a hard wax that would not get too soft and sludgy.

 Different types of temperatures by SexWax:

 - Extra Cold to Cold 58’F / 14’C and below (Yellow Label) EXTRA SOFT

 - Cold to Cool 48’F to 68’F / 9’C to 20’C (Purple Label) EXTRA SOFT

 - Cool to Mid-Warm 58’F to 74’F / 14’C to 23’C (Green Label) SOFT